Florida Home Insurance Rates by County

 Hillsborough, Pinellas, Pasco, Hernando, Citrus

-The Tampa Bay area represents a middle ground — coastal exposure on the Gulf side with more affordable inland options just miles away.
-Pinellas County (essentially a barrier island) runs higher than Hillsborough.
-Homes with wind mitigation features in this region can see significant savings.
+The Tampa Bay area represents a middle ground — coastal exposure on the Gulf side with inland options just miles away.
+Pinellas, Hillsborough, Pasco, Hernando, and Citrus can price very differently because geography changes quickly.
+Homes with wind mitigation documentation in this region can see meaningful pricing differences.

 Key Rate Factors